thomaxxl/safrs/docs/filtering.md

 - `filter[<attr>]` is parsed as a CSV list and translated to SQL `IN (...)`.
 - Multiple `filter[<attr>]` parameters are combined with `AND`.
 - `id` is supported as a special case.
-- Unknown attributes are rejected.
+- Unknown, unreadable, non-filterable, and computed attributes are rejected with the same validation error.
+Use a custom filter for computed attributes.
+- Empty CSV values, malformed `filter[...]` parameter names, and values that cannot be converted to the model column type are rejected.

 This mode is simple and fast for exact-value matching.